-Anyway, take a look if you’d like.
-Each season marks the first year of a rookie contract so Kevin Garnett’s would be 1996, Kobe Bryant‘s as 1997, Anthony Bennett‘s as 2014, and so on.
-Below that I’ll post differences in salary from each draft slot:
+Take a look if you’d like.
+Each season is the first year of a rookie contract so Garnett’s would be 1996, Kobe Bryant‘s as 1997, Anthony Bennett‘s as 2014, and so on.
+Below that are differences in $ from each draft slot:

-And below are differences in three and four-year rookie contracts over the years.
-At first, I listed players with their draft slot to allow for easy comparing, but it made tables a bit too messy for my liking.
-Basketball-Reference’s draft pages might help, though.
+Below are differences in three and four-year rookie contracts.
+At first I listed players with their draft slot for easy comparing but it made tables too messy.
+Basketball-Reference’s draft pages might help.

-Again, each season marks the first year of a rookie contract so Kevin Garnett’s would be 1996, Kobe Bryant’s as 1997, Anthony Bennett’s as 2014, and so on.
+Again, each season marks the first year of a rookie contract so Garnett’s would be ’96, Bryant’s as 1997, Bennett’s as 2014, and so on.
 Might be easy to mistake that when looking at sheets in the middle.

-Hopefully that helps those who are posting re-drafts, though, something I’m seeing a lot of lately.
-Crab Dribbles is currently in the middle of their series from 2003 to 2013 while Amin Elhassan and David Thorpe of ESPN looked at some draft classes too, though those posts are Insider-only.
-There’s also been just some good, fun Twitter discussion about where Kawhi Leonard would land in a 2011 re-draft.
-Just how much would he make if he went from the 15th overall selection to, say, second overall?
+Hopefully that helps those posting re-drafts, something I’m seeing a lot of lately.
+Crab Dribbles is currently in the middle of their series from 2003 to 2013 while Amin Elhassan and David Thorpe of ESPN looked at some draft classes too (Insider-only).
+There’s also been some good, fun Twitter discussion about where Kawhi Leonard would land in a 2011 re-draft.
+Just how much would he make if he went from 15th overall to, say, second?
 What about others who would get a nice bump in pay?

 We can look at that and a few other players that might come to mind.
-I had a lot of fun reading re-drafts so I actually made some of my own as quickly as possible to look at the biggest raises from each rookie class.
-I’m sure quite a few re-picks are debatable — they’re not team-specific to begin with and I left second-rounders off the list below.
-Still, it goes to show what an uptick in the sum of rookie contracts can be like anyway.
-Players with the largest increase in pay from each class are sorted by their rookie years, and I included some notes about picks I wasn’t totally sure of or just thought were more interesting than others:
+I had a lot of fun reading re-drafts so I actually made some of my own to look at the biggest raises from each rookie class.
+I’m sure a few re-picks are debatable as they’re not team-specific to begin with and I left off second-rounders, but it goes to show what an uptick in the sum of rookie contracts can be like.
+Players with the largest increase in pay from each class are sorted by their rookie years and I included some notes about picks I wasn’t sure of or thought were more interesting than others:

-The largest increases are ones where players go to the very top versus late-1sts going into the late-lotto, etc. but it’s not like Kawhi and others were 100% sure studs at the time of their actual draft nights and only slipped after a series of front office blunders.
-In re-drafts, though, some players like Michael Carter-Williams (and possibly ones from draft classes down the road) would’ve had raises in their rookie contracts large enough to equal or surpass the first year of a mini-max contract.
-I also think actual draft slots have an impact on second contracts, which is another post altogether but it can be tested by what Evan Turner makes next season.
+The largest increases happen when players went to the very top versus late-1sts going into the late-lotto, etc. but it’s not like Kawhi and others were 100% sure studs at the time of their actual draft night and only slipped after a series of front office blunders.
+In re-drafts, some players like Michael Carter-Williams (and possibly ones from draft classes down the road) would’ve still had raises in their rookie contracts as large as the first year of a mini-max contract.
+I also think actual draft slots have an impact on second contracts, which is another post but it can be tested by what Evan Turner makes next season.